 The use of antibiotics for anal gland infections is a bit a subject of controversy.
 According to Dr. Bruce Syme," A normal course of antibiotics does little to clear up anal gland infections, because the gland has very little blood supply, and the source of the infection (the secretion) is constant."

 On top of that, it should be considered that the use of antibiotics alone to treat an abscess without draining the abscess is often ineffective mainly because the antibiotics are often unable to get into the abscess.
-Drainage and proper flushing is therefore far more important than using antibiotics.
+Drainage and proper flushing are therefore far more important than using antibiotics.

-The vet may therefore decide to drain and flush out the anal glands, under sedation or anesthesia, and place an antibiotic directly into the glands, a procedure that may work 50 percent of the time.
-While antibiotics are commonly prescribed for anal gland infections, Dr Peter Tobias in his holistic blog claims "Antibiotics are only needed in fewer than 25% of all cases".
+The vet may, therefore, decide to drain and flush out the anal glands, under sedation or anesthesia, and place an antibiotic directly into the glands, a procedure that may work 50 percent of the time.
+While antibiotics are commonly prescribed for anal gland infections, Dr. Peter Tobias, in his holistic blog, claims "Antibiotics are only needed in fewer than 25% of all cases".

 So why are so many vets prescribing antibiotics for anal gland infections?
 It's said they are prescribed to hasten healing and eliminate infection.
 We have seen though how arduous it may be for antibiotics to get into the abscess.
 Most likely though they may be prescribed as a preventive measure.
 The fact is, as with any infections, there are always those chances it may become a systemic infection that may get into the dog's bloodstream.

 Remedies for Healthy Anal Glands